 Adapted from: Zsuzsa is in the Kitchen

-- Pork Shank (I used 1 lb pork ribs and 1 lb stew bones)
+- Pork Shank I used 1 lb pork ribs and 1 lb stew bones

-- 1 medium Onion, peeled & diced
+- 1 medium Onion peeled & diced

-- 3 small - medium sized Carrots, peeled
+- 3 medium Carrots peeled

-- 2 small - medium sized Parsnips, peeled
+- 2 small Parsnips peeled

 - 2 Celery Stalks

-- Fresh Parsley (I used Cilantro)
+- Fresh Parsley I used Cilantro

-- 1 Ripe Red Cherry Pepper, diced and slightly seeded (my addition)
+- 1 Ripe Red Cherry Pepper diced and slightly seeded (my addition)

 - 2 Cloves of Garlic

-- 1 tsp.
-Peppercorns
+- 1 teaspoon Peppercorns

-- 3 tsp.
-Sea Salt
+- 3 teaspoons Sea Salt

-- ⅓ - ½ cup Pasta or Dumplings (check note below)
+- ⅓ - ½ cup Pasta or Dumplings check note below

 - Remove half the seeds from the cherry peppers and dice it.